bitcointranscripts/transcription-review-backend/README.md

-# Node api for Bitcoin Transcripts
+# Node api for BTC Transcript Review

-- This repo houses the api that powers the bitcoin transcripts review: [review.bitcointranscripts.com](https://review.bitcointranscripts.com)
+- This repo houses the api that powers [review.btctranscripts.com](https://review.btcranscripts.com)

 ## Setup for Development